 Tethered EVSEs:-

 Without modification, EVSEs with a tethered Type 2 female connector will not work with the standard ADP adaptors due to a deliberate plug design facet intended to specifically stop people from extending tethered cables with ‘free’ Type 2 to Type 2 cables designed for non-tethered chargepoints.
 This includes ‘dual or triple-header’ ‘rapid’ charge-points including CCS types.
-If you want compatibility with these charge-points too (AC only) you must also order the ‘Short T2MP’ option.
+If you want compatibility with these charge-points too (AC only) you must add the ‘Short T2MP’ option to whatever adaptor cable you need.
 Note that adaptors which have the ‘short T2MP’ option will not have a key-switch fitted because the switch is irrelevant due to the shorter T2MP being unable to lock into a standard ‘free-cable’ (ie socketed) charge-point.
+The only difference between the standard Type 2 male plug and the short version is .... that the short version’s ‘nose’ (the black bit with the pins in it) is 12mm shorter... so please don’t ask for a picture of it!

 ADP1 - Type 2 to 13A, Commando/CEE